Test Patch Generation

 Resolution

-The Resolution option sets the bit depth used to define the patch colour within the Manual Measure menu of ColourSpace.
-Any TPG attached to ColourSpace will be sent patch triplet values in the bit depth required by the TPG, based on the Resolution value setting.
+With any TPG that is ColourSpace Integrated, be that stand alone or integrated into a display or LUT box, etc., ColourSpace will send patch triplet values in the correct bit depth required by the TPG, based on the Resolution value setting.
 Setting the Resolution value within ColourSpace to match that of the TPG's expected input triplet bit depth is therefore the expected configuration.

 Manual Measure Sliders